George II of Abkhazia

-George II (გიორგი II, Giorgi II), of the Leonid dynasty was a king of Abkhazia from 923 to 957 AD.
+George II (გიორგი II), of the Leonid dynasty was a king of Abkhazia from 923 to 957 AD.
 (Note: According to Cyril Toumanoff 915/916 to 959/960, while according to René Grousset, who cites Marie-Félicité Brosset, from 921 to 955.)
 His lengthy reign is regarded as a zenith of cultural flowering and political power of his realm.
 Despite being independent and locally titled as a mepe (king), he is also regarded as Exousiastes, (Note: The term was in currency in the 10th and 11th centuries because, at that time, the term basileus ("king") was reserved for the Byzantine monarch only.) the title that was conferred upon him by the Byzantines.

 George II continued the expansionist policy of his predecessor, primarily aiming at the unification of Georgia.
 It took him, however, some time to assume full ruling powers as his half-brother Bagrat also claimed the crown.

 Life

 Boundaries of Kingdom of Abkhazia, before George's accession to the throne.

 In 923, King Constantine III of Abkhazia died, and George, then George II Abkhazia succeeded him.
 However, Bagrat, George's youngest brother, also claimed the crown, the latter engineered a coup with the support of a party of nobles, most importantly his father-in-law, Gurgen II of Tao.
 The conflict lasted for nearly seven years and ended with the sudden death of Bagrat in 930.
 To secure the allegiance of the local nobility in central Georgia, George appointed his son Constantine as a duke/viceroy of Kartli in 923, but the latter too, revolted against him in 926.
 In response, George entered in Kartli and placed the rock-hewn city of Uplistsikhe under siege.
 He lured Constantine by treachery and had him blinded and castrated.
 In the same year, he installed another son, Leon (the future king Leon III), as a duke/viceroy of Kartli.

 George II, aided by the rebellious Kakhetian (Gardabanian clan) nobles, proceeded to campaign against the Kvirike II, Prince-bishop of Kakheti.
 He succeeded in dispossessing Kvirike of his principality in the 930s.
 To secure his supremacy over Kartli, George allied himself with the Georgian Bagratids of Tao-Klarjeti, and betrothed his daughter, Gurandukht, to Gurgen Bagrationi.
 Kvirike was soon back on the offensive and stirred up a rebellion in Kartli.
 In response, George sent a large army under his son, Leon, but the king died during the expedition, and Leon had to make peace with Kvirike, ending his campaign inconclusively.